 Creating a Cypress E2E project for an existing project

-Next, generate an E2E project based on an existing project.
+To generate an E2E project based on an existing project, run the following generator

 nx g @nrwl/cypress:cypress-project your-app-name-e2e --project=your-app-name